Sojourner Truth Project

 As a strikingly controversial project in 1941, Sojourner Truth Project set precedents for Detroit housing project policy through the next decade.
-Created by the Detroit Housing Commission (DHC) and United States Housing Authority (USHA), the proposed two-hundred-units would alleviate housing shortages caused by the wartime climate of World War II.
+Created by the Detroit Housing Commission (DHC) and United States Housing Authority (USHA), the proposed 200 units would alleviate housing shortages caused by the wartime climate of World War II.
 However, the project was met with extreme backlash from white residents and middle-class black homeowners in Conant Gardens.
 Violence erupted in 1942 when black families moved into the project housing.
 More than a thousand black supporters and white opponents crowded streets culminating in violent displays later characterized as the Sojourner Truth riot.
-White racists opposed to integrated public housing exploited the riot's sensationalized violence to manipulate policy makers to oppose future projects.

 History

 In 1941, during World War II, the DHC and USHA announced the Sojourner Truth project located in northeast Detroit at the heart of Seven Mile-Fenelon neighborhood.
 The location was purposely chosen because of its proximity to existing concentrations of black communities in an attempt to circumvent controversy.
 The 200 proposed units acted to alleviate wartime housing shortages.